donet-server/donet/README.md

 If you have any further questions, feel free to join [our community Discord server](https://discord.gg/T6jGjEutfy).

 ## Documentation
-Currently there is not much documentation on Donet, as libdonet is still under development.
+Currently the Donet server is still under heavy development.

 For the libdonet rust library documentation, visit [libdonet.rs](https://libdonet.rs).